 I am assuming that video can be part of this method, though Sharon, Nicola, Nicolas had this as a question in their summary.

-Our cohort will be collaborating with another MA course, and utilising texts from both arenas, I can seek out nodes of similarity or spaces of difference.
+Our cohort of students will be collaborating with another MA course, and utilising texts from both arenas, I can seek out nodes of similarity or spaces of difference.
 Perhaps moiré is a visualisation of what might happen where two patterns / fields are overlaid but have a different angle / disjunction.

 As I was thinking about the narrative threads in the storylines of both practices and where they intersect, a shared node.
 If the 2D linear structure of storytelling in film and the curvilinear structure of VR 3D were transparent patterns overlaid with each other – a Moire pattern a third unpredictable pattern may emerge.
 As I was thinking about this in my kitchen my colander and sunlight gave me the perfect illustration of shape moire.. in the analogue world line moire occurs when two grids intersect, though there are many instances of moire in the digital world too.
 Here’s a reference that describes the many instances of moiré .

 As I’m thinking of geometry I think about clothing and Adam’s work in knitwear.
 I love the Missoni 50s Italian zig zag patterns and these patterns have then to become dimensional in their design when worn.
 Perhaps we can discuss these kinds of thoughts.
-He mentioned a text The Ecological University: A Feasible Utopia Ronald Barnett, Routledge as an inspirational reference.
+He referred to a text The Ecological University: A Feasible Utopia Ronald Barnett, Routledge as an inspirational reference.

 See the link to the video I recorded.